MarkvHeusden/WiFan/README.md

 <br>

 ## 📝 Prerequisites
-When following this manual I assume that you have the following hardware & software installed.
+When following this manual, I assume that you have the following hardware & software installed.
 If this is not the case, please set-up your Microcontroller correctly before following this manual.

 ### ⚙️ Hardware
 * NodeMCU ESP8266 Microcontroller (or similar board)